|Nutrition Facts (per serving)|

 |Total Sugars 0g|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Chicken piccata is a classic Italian comfort food dish of chicken in a lemony caper sauce.
-It's one of those dinners that looks fancier than it actually is, which means you can serve it quickly on a weeknight for the family, or on the weekend, for guests, or a special occasion.
+It's one of those dinners that looks fancier than it actually is, which means you can serve it quickly on a weeknight for the family, on the weekend, or for guests or a special occasion.
 It works equally well in any of those situations.
 Chicken with lemon and parsley is a classic combination.

-For best results and quickest cooking, this recipe works best when you use small chicken breasts, chicken tenders, or simply cut larger chicken breasts in strips.
+For best results and quickest cooking, use small chicken breasts, chicken tenders, or simply cut larger chicken breasts into strips.
 To make it extra special, use Meyer lemons in the dish if they're in season.
 They are unique insofar as you can eat them in a way that you wouldn't want to eat a typical lemon, and the aroma and taste are more floral.

 4 tablespoons (2 ounces) unsalted butter

 2 tablespoons olive oil

 6 large boneless, skinless chicken breasts, about 2 pounds

 1/2 cup low-sodium chicken broth, or half dry white wine